Dimensions of fractional Brownian images: Statement and Discussion of Results

 and similarly for $\ubd E$.
 Furthermore, Corollary \ref{surprise} may immediately be translated into the context of fractional Brownian motion by Theorem \ref{frcbrown}. \begin{cor} Let $E \subset \R^n$ be a bounded set such that $\lid E$ is continuous at $\theta = 0$ and $B_\alpha : \R^n \rightarrow \R^n$ denote index-$\alpha$ Brownian motion.
 If $\alpha > \frac{1}{n}\hd E$, then

 almost surely.
 On the other hand, if $\alpha \leq \frac{1}{n}\hd E$, then

 almost surely.
-The analagous result holds for upper dimensions. \end{cor} It may be of interest to see how Corollary \ref{surprisebrownian}, which deals with box dimension, differs from the related classical result of Kahane on the Hausforff dimensions of Brownian images \cite[Corollary, pp. 267]{kahane:book}.\\
+The analogous result holds for upper dimensions. \end{cor} It may be of interest to see how Corollary \ref{surprisebrownian}, which deals with box dimension, differs from the related classical result of Kahane on the Hausdorff dimensions of Brownian images \cite[Corollary, pp. 267]{kahane:book}.\\